Sorrowful Angels: Reunion and Ship in Your Trip (2008–2010)

 During December 2008 Sorrowful Angels announced a reunion after signing a record deal with Greek label Sleaszy Rider Records with a new lineup.
 They entered CFN Recordings Studio and recorded their debut album called "Ship in Your Trip".
-The self-financed album was engineered, mixed and produced by Dion.
+The self-financed album was engineered, mixed and produced by Dion Christodoulatos.
 Additionally, Mike Galiatsos (Snowblind, Nightfall) made a guest appearance in "How To Lose A Star".
 Along with the recordings, a video clip of the song "Denial" directed by Bob Katsionis (Firewind) was made for the promotion of the album.
 Soon after the band started gigging around Greece along with TV appearances promoting their work.

 In April 2009, the band was handpicked by Klaus Meine (Scorpions) to enter the final round of the Scorpions Contest held in Greece.
 The band performed in the Scorpions Contest Finals in front of Klaus Meine and other notable figures of the music industry along with Secret Illusion and Spitfire.

 Later that year, a special EP containing 5 tracks out of the debut album was made and packaged along with Metal Hammer’s (Gr) October issue giving the band extensive promotion.
 Within the same month an official statement was published that drummer Dimitris Stamatis was not a member of Sorrowful Angels anymore due to personal reasons.
 His replacement was Fivos Andriopoulos (Saddolls).

 Breakup with Sleaszy Rider Label

-In January 2010, the band announced that they would no longer continue with Sleaszy Rider Records and that for the remaining promotional period for "Ship In Your Trip", the band would continue independed.
+In January 2010, the band announced that they would no longer continue with Sleaszy Rider Records and that for the remaining promotional period for "Ship In Your Trip", the band would continue independently.

 In April 2010, they were chosen as the opening act for Katatonia's two shows in Athens and Thessaloniki, Greece during their "New Night Over Europe Tour".
 Norwegian band Sirenia was also included in these 2 shows.
 More shows followed in Greece, including these with Rotting Christ at Volos Golden R. Festival.

 Omens (2011–2013)

-During October 2010 it was announced that vocalist Kostas Katikos was leaving the band and that the remaining members would continue as a quartet.
+During October 2010 it was announced that vocalist Kostas Katoikos was leaving the band and that the remaining members would continue as a quartet.
 Guitarist, Dion Christodoulatos takes over the frontman duties from that point.